skywalkah/recipe-patch/README.md

 ## Description

-Search for recipes based on a specific cuisine or ingredients.
-Once you like a recipe, add the ingredients to a shopping list and get directions to the nearest grocery store.
+Introducing recipe patch, the ultimate resource for food lovers and cooks.

+We help you discover new and delicious recipes, and make the cooking process easier by providing recommendations where to find the ingredients you will need and a shopping list to keep track of those ingredients.

+Whether you're a seasoned chef or a novice in the kitchen, recipe patch is your go-to app for inspiration and convenience.

 ## Installation